ibm-cloud-docs/Backup/configure-NFS-backup.md

 # Configuring NFS backups
 {: #configureNFSBackup}

 After you ordered your {{site.data.keyword.backup_full}} and the agent is installed on the server, you can start creating backups of your data.
-First, add the Linux&reg; system in the Backup Portal.
+First, add the Linux&reg; client in the Backup Portal.
 Then, you can create a backup job for files and folders that are saved on the NFS shares that are attached to this server.
 The backup job specifies which folders and files to back up, and where to save the data.
 {: shortdesc}

 ## Starting Cloud Backup Portal